Published October 23, 2014

 Architecture news , Blogs & websites , Pedagogy

-Tags: architecture, archives, image viewing, landscape and gardens, open content, photography, publishing, universities
+Tags: architecture, California, contemporary, image viewing, landscape and gardens, open content, photography, publishing, universities

 Tags: archives, photography

 The Red Dot folk like “Then and Now” photographs, and the Guardian has a regular series we enjoy.
 They are primarily photos from World Wars I and II, such as these 0f WWI Western Front sites (this is the Vareddes Town Hall in France), but they have also done some pre- and post-hurricane photos, before and after Detroit, etc